Distribution Grid Monitoring Based on Widely Available Smart Plugs: Method

-This infrastructure also enables fast integration of new sensors by developing new microservices for mapping the measurement data messages.
-Should new smart plugs be introduced that do not support the MQTT protocol, new microservices to inject data into the time-series database could be added without losing support for the existing devices.
+A microservice application is used to subscribe to the MQTT broker.
+The application creates the adapter between the MQTT messages and the InfluxDB server.
+Incoming measurement data is mapped to specified fields.
+This architecture also allows for multiple different measurement devices to write to the same database server, and, in this case, to compare voltage measurements recorded by different devices.
+In addition, metadata can be added to the measurements so that the voltage data is associated with a power phase, a geographic location, and the manufacturer of the device.\\ This infrastructure also enables fast integration of new sensors by developing new microservices to map the measurement data messages.
+Should new smart plugs be introduced that do not support the MQTT protocol, new microservices can be added to inject data into the time-series database without losing support for the existing devices.
 Furthermore, the addition of other database servers for specific measurement data only requires the development of another microservice and does not require changes to the existing structures.
 An overview of the resulting networking infrastructure is shown in Figure~\ref{fig:network}.